ckeditor/ckeditor5-package-generator/README.md

 Available scripts and their modifiers are described in the [`README.md` file of the `ckeditor5-package-generator` package](/packages/ckeditor5-package-generator).

+#### Package metadata

+The `ckeditor5-metadata.json` file contains data of the package that allows for an automated detection of plugins and processing them by external scripts.
+Information about how this file should be maintained is available in the [official guide](https://ckeditor5.github.io/docs/nightly/ckeditor5/latest/framework/guides/contributing/package-metadata.html).
+Keep in mind that this file has no effect on how the plugin work.

 ### Developing tools in the repository

 When creating a new package with the `--dev` option, the local version of the `@ckeditor/ckeditor5-package-tools` will be installed instead of its npm version.